Ben Harper: Career

-On February 12, 2016, Harper released (as a YouTube video) his new single "Call It What It Is", the first track taken from his upcoming new studio album Call It What It Is due for release on April 8, 2016.
+On February 12, 2016, Harper released (as a YouTube video) the single "Call It What It Is", the first track taken from his studio album Call It What It Is, released on April 8, 2016.

 On April 8, 2019, Harper performed as a guest artist on the seventeenth season of American Idol during the second night of the “Top 20 Duets” episode.
 Harper sang with contestant Alejandro Aranda, playing "There Will Be a Light".

 At the 40th Blues Music Awards ceremony, Harper's joint composition with Charlie Musselwhite, "No Mercy In This Land", was named as 'Song of the Year'.

-On March 20, 2019, Mavis Staples announced a new album We Get By, featuring eleven tracks written and produced by Harper.
+On March 20, 2019, Mavis Staples announced the album We Get By, featuring eleven tracks written and produced by Harper.
 The title track, which features Harper on vocals and in the music video, was released on May 15, 2019.

 In 2020 Harper released Winter Is for Lovers, an album recorded with solo Monteleone lap steel songs.
 "It started out as an exploration of steel guitar," Harper told Acoustic Guitar magazine in a 2020 interview, "Winter Is for Lovers is written as one piece of music; let's define that in the way that the old classical guitarists would have, on a single guitar (the Monteleone lap steel)."

 On June 9, 2021, Harper's longtime bassist, collaborator, and Innocent Criminals member, Juan Nelson, died at the age 62.
 Harper paid tribute to him, stating on Twitter: "Beloved husband, father, musical genius, BHIC band member of 27 years, and the finest man I've ever known.
 It's near impossible for me to put words to this pain and loss.
 Rest in Glory our beloved Reverend Juan."
 No cause of death has been confirmed.

 On July 22, 2022, Harper released the album Bloodline Maintenance.
-The album is dedicated to the memory of Juan Nelson.
+The album was dedicated to the memory of Juan Nelson.

+On June 2, 2023, Harper released his seventeenth album, Wide Open Light.
+This is Harper's first album to feature mainly stripped-back acoustic songs with only one track featuring drums.

+On April 1, 2024, ex-Innocent Criminals guitarist, Michael Ward died at the age of 57 due to complications from diabetes.
+On May 1, 2025, Harper released new single, "Before The Rain Dried," in tribute to Ward.